SannaAb/Viral_Integration_Pipe/README.md

 ```

 Finally we remove the PCR contaminations by looking at fusions in the same bins shared across the barcodes.
-If it is we save the one that is most common
+This is done with the script ```FilterViralOutForPCRSpilling_2.py``` If it is we save the one that is most common.

 ```